vSense/docker-rtorrent/README.md

 docker run -d --name rtorrent --hostname rtorrent -p 6881:6881 -p 6881:6881/udp -p 51413:51413 -p 51413:51413/udp -v /srv/configs/rutorrent:/rutorrent -v /srv/seedbox:/downloads vsense/rtorrent
 ```

-The ports used above are define in the .rtorrentrc file.
+The ports used above are defined in the rtorrent configuration file (.rtorrentrc) and are just for example.

 Of course you can mount as many volumes as you want, the base volumes are here to ensure image compatibility.